Work-In-Progress-For-Health/events/software-engineering-lightning-talks/index.md

 * Example idea for upskilling: how to leverage AI for learning new skills, such as new programming languages, new software programming paradigms, new tooling, etc.

-## Talks

-We want each talk to be 6 minutes, then a few minutes for questions, for a maximum 9 minutes total.

-We want each presenter to have a few teammates in the crowd who are prepared with a few suitable questions, just in case no one else asks anything.
-In other words, we specifically want to seed questions, because this encourages more people to talk more.

-The next presenter starts immediately at the 10 minute mark because we want to keep things fast and on track.

-## Six Slide Ideas

-If you're a presenter and you're seeking slide ideas, here are [six slide ideas](six-slide-ideas/).
-You can even time your presentation to one minute per slide, which makes it easy to stay on track.

-## Date & Time

-Tenative date: Wednesday July 2, 09:00 to 13:30.

-We believe this is the first avialable date when our new big presentation room is likely to be ready.

-Day:

-* We are choosing a Wednesday because more of our teammates are in the office.

-* We considered a Friday because more of our teammates have more-relaxed schedules.
-However, many of the teammates are working from home on a Friday, or on vacation on a Friday.

-Time:

-* We are considering 9 a.m. to noon for talks, then an hour for pizza lunch because we want attendees to meet and greet, and discuss the ideas.

-## Schedule

-We want to aim for one theme = one

-* 09:00 Take your seats

-* 09:10 Brief opening remarks

-* 09:20 New horizons

-* 09:30 UX talk 1

-* 09:40 UX talk 2

-* 09:50 UX talk 3

-* 10:00 Stretch for 10 minutes

-* 10:10 QA talk 1

-* 10:20 QA talk 2

-* 10:30 QA talk 3

-* 10:40 Break for coffee and conversation for 20 minutes

-* 11:00 DX talk 1

-* 11:10 DX talk 2

-* 11:20 DX talk 3

-* 11:30 Stretch for 10 minutes

-* 11:40 AI talk 1

-* 11:50 AI talk 2: "Code at Light Speed: AI Tools Every Engineer Needs Now".
-Summary: A 6-minute dive into practical AI tools that are transforming software engineering - from GitHub Copilot to deployment automation.
-Attendees will see a short live demo, real ROI calculations, and get an actionable roadmap to implement AI in their development workflow.

-* 12:00 AI talk 3

-* 12:10 Put it into practice

-* 12:20 Brief closing remarks

-* 12:30 Lunch hour

-## Rooms

-We are requesting the largest conference room on the ground floor.
-We're requesting time from 08:00 (setup) to 14:00 (cleanup).

-We are also requesting the two medium-sized conference rooms on the ground for lunch setup.
-We're requesting time from 11:00 (setup) to 14:00 (cleanup).

-We are also requesting the main open area for lunch seating from 12:00 (no setup needed) to 14:00 (cleanup).

-## Corp services

-We are in touch with corporate services.

-The title of the event is "Software Engineering Lightning Talks".

-The contact person for the event is Joel Henderson (<joel.henderson@wales.nhs.uk>).

-## Attendees

-For this soft launch, we're able to invite employees but not external people.
-We do intend to hold a similar future event that's open to external people, such as our service providerfs, our peers at other organizations, our software stakeholders, etc.